act-compiler/act-compiler.github.io/_tutorials/splash2025.md

 However, research on compiler and systems support for these accelerators remains sparse, largely due to the lack of mature open-source compiler infrastructures capable of targeting them from popular ML frameworks like PyTorch, and JAX.
 Building such support involves considerable manual effort, slowing innovation and creating a gap between hardware and software research communities.

-This tutorial introduces the **ACT (Accelerator Compiler Toolkit) ecosystem**, an end-to-end compiler infrastructure that automatically generates compiler backends and essential tooling from high-level ISA specifications.
+This tutorial introduces the **ACT (Accelerator Compiler Toolkit)**, an ecosystem that automatically generates complete compiler backends and essential software tooling from high-level ISA specifications of tensor accelerators.

-The ACT ecosystem consists of:
+Over the past year, ACT has evolved into a comprehensive ecosystem that includes:

 1. **TAIDL (Tensor Accelerator Instruction Description Language)**: A Python-based DSL for specifying tensor accelerator ISAs
 2. **TAIDL-TO (Test Oracle) Generator**: Automatically generates _fast & scalable_ functional simulators from TAIDL specifications